 - 1. Supply power to the data logger.
 If connecting via USB for the first time, you must first install USB drivers by using Device Configuration Utility (select your data logger, then on the main page, click Install USB Driver).
-Alternately, you can install the USB drivers using EZ Setup.
+Alternatively, you can install the USB drivers using EZ Setup.
 A USB connection supplies 5 V power (as well as a communications link), which is adequate for setup, but a 12 V battery will be needed for field deployment. - 2.
 Connect an Ethernet cable to the 10/100 Ethernet port on the data logger.
 The yellow and green Ethernet port LEDs display activity approximately one minute after connecting.
 If you do not see activity, contact your network administrator.
 For more information, see Ethernet LEDs (p.
-26). - 3.
-Using data logger support software (LoggerNet, or PC400), open Device Configuration Utility 🛡. - 4.
+28). - 3.
+Using data logger support software (LoggerNet, or PC400), open Device Configuration Utility 0. - 4.
 Select the CR300 Series data logger from the list - 5.
 Select the port assigned to the data logger from the Communication Port list.
 If connecting via Ethernet, select Use IP Connection. - 6.
-By default, this data logger does not use a PakBus encryption key; so, the PakBus Encryption Key box can be left blank.
-If this setting has been changed, enter the new code or key.
+Beginning with operating system 11.02, the data logger is configured to be secure by default.
+Therefore, For data loggers that have a UID, PakBus Encryption is enabled by default.
+The default PakBus Encryption Key is the UID.
+Enter the data logger UID or, if the setting has been changed, enter the new key.
 See Data logger security (p.
-129) for more information.
+162) for more information.